Gambling and online casinos in Iraq

 - leakage of capital offshore;

-- where in neighboring Erbil (in the region of autonomy) entrepreneurs discussed the possibility
+- loss of tourism - especially in Kurdistan, where in neighboring Erbil (in the autonomy region) entrepreneurs discussed the possibility of creating "tourist casinos for foreigners."

-- Iraq could earn up to $500 million in taxes annually,
+Iraq could earn up to $500 million in taxes annually, but the political and religious situation makes this impossible.

 Prospects